roshansreekanth/learning-app/README.md

 ### Part of the Programming Mobile devices Module

-Educational app made to learn mobile app development
+Educational app made to learn mobile development